Remove from Favorites Add to Favorites Remove from Favorites Add to Favorites

 Instructions

-1. Preheat the oven to 350 degrees F. Lightly oil an 8-inch-diameter cake pan and line the bottom with parchment paper.
+1. Preheat the oven to 350 degrees F. Lightly oil an 8-inch-diameter cake pan that is at least 2” tall in height, and line the bottom with parchment paper.
 Lightly oil the paper and set aside.

-3. Place the cake pan on straight sided baking sheet to collect any possible spills.
-Bake until a tester inserted into the center of the cake comes out with moist crumbs attached, about 30 to 35 minutes.
+3. Place the cake pan on a straight sided baking sheet to collect any possible spills.
+Bake until a tester inserted into the center of the cake comes out with moist crumbs attached, about 35 to 45 minutes.
 Transfer to a rack and cool for 15 minutes.
 Remove cake from the pan and cool completely, top side up.

 Nutrition